 RESEARCH BY DESIGN: Atelier Utrecht & HIK Ontwerpers

 Two designers presented their different visions for the future of a particular place in Overvecht: the shopping centre.
-Their perspectives, approaches and visions differed greatly: one, a local designer, started from the bottom-up with the neighborhood and the people in it; the other, a designer from Belgium, was commissioned to do a research project on the development of the shopping centre.
+Their perspectives, approaches and visions differed greatly: one, a local designer, started from the bottom-up with the neighbourhood and the people in it; the other, a designer from Belgium, was commissioned to do a research project on the development of the shopping centre.
 In the discussion between them and the participants, frictions came up about the challenges of developing this kind of space, which echoed the questions posed during the conference: Who’s future is being created?
 Who is involved?
 Who decides?